Creed (band): Human Clay and Marshall's departure (1999–2000)

+In March 2000, an authorized home video about Creed was announced on the band's website, but never released.
 During the summer of 2000, bassist Brian Marshall began a spiral into alcoholism.
 The band had a meeting with management to discuss Marshall's future.
 Stapp and Tremonti supported the idea of Marshall going to rehab and attempted to talk Marshall into going, but he refused.
-Initially, the public thought Marshall was let go because he criticized Pearl Jam frontman Eddie Vedder in a radio interview with KNDD in June 2000, claiming that Scott Stapp is a better songwriter, and criticized Pearl Jam's recent albums for "having songs without hooks."
+Initially, the public thought Marshall was let go because he criticized Pearl Jam frontman Eddie Vedder in a radio interview with KNDD in June 2000, claiming that Scott Stapp was a better songwriter, and criticized Pearl Jam's recent albums for "having songs without hooks."
 Stapp later distanced the rest of the band from Marshall's comments and stated, "Yes, we get tired of the PJ question, but there is no excuse for the arrogance and stupidity [of Marshall].
 I ask you all not to judge Creed as a band, because the statements made were not the band's feelings, they were Brian's.
 I'm sorry if Brian offended anyone, and he has already apologized for his comments."
-Although it was reported that Marshall left Creed "on friendly terms", he did not.
 Tremonti and Stapp were concerned for Marshall and their collective friendships, but soon after the controversy, Marshall formed a new band called Grand Luxx with his old Mattox Creed bandmates.
 Stapp stated that Marshall's leaving was his choice and was unrelated to the Pearl Jam comments.
-Brett Hestla, from the band Virgos Merlot, replaced Marshall.
+Brett Hestla, from the band Virgos Merlot, replaced Marshall as a touring member of Creed.